zainab-a8/urban-lamp/README.md

 ## How it works

-Red Moon displays a constant transparant overlay to dim and color the screen when the filter is on.
-If, for example, you have the intensity set to 0%, then the overlay will be black with a transparency equal to the dim level you selected.
-If you choose a higher intensity, the color will be saturated with the selected color.
+Red Moon dims and colors the screen by displaying a constant transparent overlay If, for example, you have the intensity set to 0%, then the overlay will be black with a transparency equal to the dim level you selected.
+If you choose a higher intensity, the overlay will be saturated with the selected color.

 ## Contributing